byteblenduk/whmcs-userclientsync/README.md

 ## Installation

-1. Download the User/Client Sync module from the source.
+1. Download the User/Client Sync module from the releases.
-2. Upload the module to your WHMCS installation in the modules/addons directory.
+2. Upload and unpack the module to your WHMCS installation in the modules/addons directory.
 3. Log in to your WHMCS admin area.
 4. Navigate to Setup > Addon Modules.
 5. Find "User/Client Sync" in the list of available addon modules and click the "Activate" button.